-There are plenty of benefits of integrating remote work into your organizational culture.
-When your talent pool is unrestricted by location, you’re better equipped to recruit the very best talent, with a better chance to increase diversity in the workplace by hiring people from different locations and backgrounds.
-Offering your employees flexibility can also reduce your business’s carbon footprint and help your employees cut commuting costs, too.
+There are plenty of benefits of integrating remote work into your organisational culture.
+When your talent pool is unrestricted by location, you’re better equipped to recruit the very best talent, with a better chance to increase diversity in the workplace by selecting people from different locations and backgrounds.
+Offering your employees flexibility can also reduce your business’s carbon footprint and help your employees reduce commuting costs, too.
 Studies show that when employees have the option to work remotely, they feel a stronger sense of work-life balance, which can boost productivity and overall well-being, ultimately saving the company money in the long run.

 But managing a remote team comes with challenges.
 Without face-to-face contact, it can be more difficult to establish personal connections and build trust with employees.
-With remote employees, managers have less insight into their teams’ day-to-day tasks, and may have to experiment with different types of communication practices to help the team function at its full potential.
+With remote employees, managers have less insight into their teams’ day-to-day tasks, and may have to experiment with different types of communication practices to help the team function to its full potential.

 How to successfully manage remote employees

 There are countless communication tools at your disposal, and taking advantage of that technology is essential for managing remote employees.
 Set your team up with the right tools that will help you communicate effectively and help your remote employees feel part of the team.

 Not all tools serve the same function, though.
 You shouldn’t have a conversation about performance, for example, via a chat tool, as the conversation can be emotional and requires a more personal connection.
 Instead, a performance review should be conducted over a video chat in the event that you and your remote employee can’t meet in person.

 Tools like Slack and Gchat are best for quick communication and casual conversation, and virtual meeting tools like Zoom or Google Hangouts are most effective when used for team meetings, so your remote workers feel like they are in the room.
 Most virtual meeting software allows you to share your screen, so your team can view the same material, no matter where in the world they work.

 2. Set expectations and deadlines